 DATA PROTECTION AND DATA SECURITY POLICY

-A. Incedo Investment Management is committed to ensuring that all personal data handled by us will be processed according to legally compliant standards of data protection and data security.
+A. Incedo Financial Services is committed to ensuring that all personal data handled by us will be processed according to legally compliant standards of data protection and data security.

 B. We confirm for the purposes of the data protection laws, that the Employer is a data controller of the personal data in connection with your employment.
 This means that we determine the purposes for which, and the manner in which, your personal data is processed.